 Jules Shepherd, from Saltdean Lido Community Interest Company, explained to us that all Saltdean Lido’s crew are dog lovers and they have one or even two dogs each, so for them this is the best day.
 Jules has two rescue dogs herself, Huxley the hound cross and Heidi the flatcoated retriever corgi cross, and funnily enough, they both hate water and don’t even dare to venture in the paddling pool.
 The best reward, for her, is that humans and dogs “come in smiling and goes away grinning all over”, she said.

-The first Dog Swim they hosted, last year, received an incredible media attention.
-This weekend, on 15 and 16 September 2018, they did it again, shortening the sesssions (last year 4 hours each), in order to accomodate more dogs, and they sold out again!
+The first Dog Swim they hosted received an incredible media attention.
+On 15 and 16 September 2018, they did it again, shortening the sesssions (last year 4 hours each), in order to accomodate more dogs, and they sold out again!
 This time we were able to go along.
 Argo the dog is water-obsessed and he really had the time of his life, running, swimming, diving for the whole 1.5 hours, without a pause.
 It was a wonderful canine pandemonium, balls everywhere, dogs running, playing, barking, swimming, diving, with others staying well away from water.

 With 4 swimming sessions per day, of 1.5 hours each, Jules told us that they welcomed some 1,000 dogs over the two days.
 They had capped the number of dogs (and swimmers) at 150 per session for health & safety reasons, taking into account the number of lifeguards present.

 The dates for 2019 edition will be announced soon, but they already told us that this year they will be holding 2 dog swim weekends instead of one!
 We will announce the dates on our Facebook page as soon as they are confirmed!